behan101/OT-asset-inventory/OpenPLC-Deployment.md

 ---

-# Step 9: Capture traffic for each Scenario
+# Step 9: Capture Traffic for Each Scenario

 Run the baseline scenario and then capture traffic:
 ```bash